In this article, I will be going over how to choose a survival knife and what factors to consider when purchasing a survival knife.

-When it comes to selecting your first survival knife, or any knife for that matter, you can expect to be bombarded with a dizzying array of options including stainless steel knives, carbon knives, and the list goes on and on.
+When it comes to selecting your first survival knife, or any knife for that matter, you can expect to be bombarded with a dizzying array of options, including stainless steel knives, carbon knives, and so on.
 There are also many different types of steel.

 Seek the advice of experts or seasoned friends who have used a variety of knives; don’t just take some manufacturer’s word for it.
 Although the characteristics we’ve mentioned for a good survival knife aren’t generally listed in order of importance, the price of the perfect survival knife should be near the bottom of your priority list.

 Finally, choose the knife that has all of the important features, suits your needs, feels relaxed, and will not make you cry if you lose it.
 Never let price be the sole determinant of your decision, but keep in mind that the price of a knife will give you an idea of the quality you can expect.

 All of this is to say that you should buy the best survival knife you can afford.
 Remember, you’ll need to be able to rely on this tool to save your life if SHTF.

 What’s the best feature for a survival knife?

 The blade of the knife is most important as this will be responsible for many other tasks aside from self-defense and should be made of corrosion-resistant steel to ensure its sharpness and durability.
 It needs a full tang handle, meaning the blade extends from one end of the handle to another, which helps with leverage when performing rigorous tasks.

 What size knife is best for survival?